TotallyInformation/node-red-contrib-uibuilder/README.md

 Designed as an *experimental* alternative to the Node-RED Dashboard.
 Be warned that this project is currently very much **alpha** quality.
 It should pretty much work but only in a limited way.

 The idea is to allow users to use their own html/css/js/etc code to define a UI on a specific URL that is defined in Node-RED by this node.
 Also to easily allow loading of external front-end libraries.

 Eventually, you will be able to "compile" src files using webpack from a button in the nodes config.
 That will let you using all manner of frameworks such as Vue, REACT, Foundation, etc.

 The final evolution will be to provide configuration nodes to let you define framework or html/css/js files in Node-RED itself so that you won't need access to the servers file system at all.

 This is rather the opposite of Node-RED's Dashboard.
 Whereas that is designed to make it very easy to create a UI but trades that off with some limitations, this is designed to let you do anything you can think of with any framework but at the trade off of greater complexity and a need to write your own front-end code.

+## Out of the box

+Out of the box, you get a simple index.html template with matching css & JavaScript.
+These are in the module's src folder (currently), copy them to the instance src folder if you want to override them.

+JQuery is used in the default JavaScript to give dynamic updates to the web page.
+If all you need to do is some simple dynamic updates of the page, JQuery is likely enough.

+Any msg sent to the node is forwarded directly to the front-end and is available in the global `msg` variable as it would be in Node-RED, use the `msgSend` function to send a message back to Node-RED that will be passed downstream from the node.

 ## Design